Cleveland Pipers: History

-Upon his hiring, McClendon was able to convince a former college player he had coached, Dick Barnett, to jump from the NBA's Syracuse Nationals to the Pipers.
-Then, after the team's first season, Steinbrenner signed Ohio State University All-American Jerry Lucas.
-In the latter case, the signing enraged the rival National Basketball Association (NBA), which attempted to lure Steinbrenner and the Pipers into jumping leagues.
-The mounting debts and costs of that move proved too much for the then-young Steinbrenner, who folded the team just months later.
+General Manager Mike Cleary later hired John McLendon, the first African American head coach in professional basketball, to lead the squad.
+Upon his hiring, McClendon was able to convince a former college player he had coached, Dick Barnett, to relocate from the NBA's Syracuse Nationals to the Pipers.
+After the team's first season, Steinbrenner signed Ohio State University All-American Jerry Lucas.
+In the latter case, the signing enraged the rival National Basketball Association (NBA), which attempted to lure Steinbrenner and the Pipers into changing leagues.
+Under McLendon, and later coach Bill Sharman, the team won the league's 1961–62 championship, the only full-season title in the league's short history.

-Even early on, Steinbrenner was meddlesome and irrepressible.
-Basketball lore indicates that at halftime of the November 22, 1961 game against the Hawaii Chiefs, he sold player Grady McCollum to the Chiefs at halftime.
+Steinbrenner was considered meddlesome and irrepressible.
+Basketball lore indicates that at the November 22, 1961 game against the Hawaii Chiefs, he sold player Grady McCollum to the Chiefs at halftime.
+Mounting debts and costs of that move proved too much for Steinbrenner, who folded the team just months later.

 Industrial league

 The team sponsored by Ed Sweeny Co started in the Industrial A League.
 Opponents included Cleveland Twist Drill, East Ohio Gas and White Motors in this small eight-team division.

-AAU and industrial basketball were popular in Cleveland then, as the city was not a college basketball hotbed, and pro basketball, such as the then-struggling NBA, was not yet strong in the city.
+AAU and industrial basketball were popular in Cleveland then, as the city was not a college basketball hotbed, and professional basketball, such as the then-struggling NBA, was not yet strong in the city.
 The city's various sponsored industrial teams and local high school action therefore dominated then.

 In 1958, the Sweeny Pipers won their league and they were then invited to join the nine-team Greater Cleveland Muny League, the top league in the city, for the 1958–59 season.
 Opponents included Bruscino Construction, Carney Auditors, Blepp-Coombs, and Cotton Club Beverage.
 The Sweeny team went 28–0 to win the league in 1959.